encore428/BECapstone/API_funcspec.md

-#Detailed functional specifications of API
+# Detailed functional specifications of API

-#Functional deviations
+# Functional deviations

-Id devliering the project, the following enhancement were made to the original specifications.
+In delivering the project, the following enhancement were made to the original specifications.

 **More sophisticated access control**

 - The access control endpoints handles POST, PUT, and DELETE of access controls.
 - Read only, or read and write access can be granted by the owner of a Todo for a non-owner users to access the Todo.
 - With write access, the guest user can update a Todo, add/update/delete Items belonging to that Todo.